oracle/bots-node-sdk/README.md

 bots-node-sdk init component myEventHandler entityEventHandler
 ```

-This example creates a component of type `entityEventHandler` that is named `myEventHandler`.
+This example creates a handler of type `entityEventHandler` that is named `myEventHandler`.
 Instead of typing `entityEventHandler` for the component type argument, you can type `e` as a shortcut.

 ### Add an SQL Query Event Handler to Existing Service